Worldremit/pollution-predictor-public/README.md

 ## Project summary

 A project was created to show a practical end-to-end example how to deal with online machine learning problems (using Kafka Streams).
 Its main purpose is to predict pollution level based on historical data and current weather conditions.

 ### Main concept

+A main idea is to compare 'old' predictions (24h ahead) with current measurements.
+That is an input for clusterization.
+Date models (one per each kafka key) are dynamic, and they change in a streaming way.
+The beauty of this solution is that we do not need to store all historical measurements.
+It is enough to just persist coordinates of a cluster with few metrics.
+We use for that Kafka Streams state stores, which are scalable and durable.

 ![A main concept!](/pp-docs/main_concept.png)

 ![Normalization!](/pp-docs/normalization.png)